On the existence of powerful p-values and e-values for composite hypotheses: Introduction

-\paragraph{Summary of contributions.} We briefly summarize the main results of this paper below.
-With the help from techniques of simultaneous transport, the existence of p/e-values for a convex polytope $\P$ and a simple alternative $\Q=\{Q\}$ is fully characterized in Theorems \ref{thm:iff} and \ref{thm:p-variable}: under a natural condition of non-atomicity, we show that pivotal, exact, and powerful p/e-values exist if and only if $Q\not \in \spn \P$; powerful p/e-values exist if and only if $Q\not \in \P$.
-These two results provide partial answers to \textbf{Q1}-\textbf{Q4} in case $\Q$ is simple.
+\textbf{Summary of contributions.} We briefly summarize the main results of this paper below.
+With the help of techniques from simultaneous transport, the existence of p/e-values for a convex polytope $\P$ and a simple alternative $\Q=\{Q\}$ is fully characterized in Theorems \ref{thm:iff} and \ref{thm:p-variable}: under a natural condition of non-atomicity, we show that pivotal, exact, and powerful p/e-values exist if and only if $Q\not \in \spn \P$; powerful p/e-values exist if and only if $Q\not \in \P$.
 Theorems \ref{thm:iff2} and \ref{thm:pvariable2} extend these earlier results to the case of composite alternatives that are polytopes: for convex polytopes $\P$ and $\Q$, similar conclusions as before hold with the condition $Q\not \in \spn \P$ being replaced by $\spn\P\cap\Q=\emptyset$, and the condition $Q\not \in \P$ being replaced by $\P\cap\Q=\emptyset$.
 Theorem \ref{thm:infinite case} extends these results to the case of general (non-polytope) infinite $\P,\Q$, where the situation is more complicated: we now additionally need a common reference measure and a closure with respect to the total variation distance.

 For the particular case of a simple alternative ($\Q=\{Q\}$), we can speak of maximizing the e-power under $Q$ among all exact e-variables.
-The exact e-variable with the largest e-power is studied in a series of results including Theorems \ref{thm:maximumexist} and \ref{theorem:cx}, and this finally leads to the SHINE construction, with maximality of the constructed e-variable shown in Theorem \ref{thm:maximal}, providing an answer to \textbf{Q5}.
+The exact e-variable with the largest e-power is studied in a series of results including Theorems \ref{thm:maximumexist} and \ref{theorem:cx}, and this finally leads to the SHINE construction, with maximality of the constructed e-variable shown in Theorem \ref{thm:maximal}, providing an answer to \textbf{(Q-power)}.